Persecution of Christians in the Eastern Bloc: Soviet Union

 Very soon after the October Revolution, the campaign to end religion – and more specifically, Christianity, Judaism and Islam – began.
-In 1920, the White Sea camp was opened on the grounds of a once Russian Orthodox Monastery.
-At this camp, which took mainly Orthodox and Catholic priests, the prototype for other Soviet camps was revealed.
-The camp began to exterminate those who would not bend to state.
+In 1920, the White Sea camp was opened on the grounds of a former Russian Orthodox Monastery.
+Described by some as a proto-gulag, it took mainly Orthodox and Catholic priests which didn't comply with government statutes.

+From 1917 until 1991, Christians were imprisoned by Soviet authorities for numerous reasons such as protesting antireligious policies, leading congregations, conducting missionary work, organizing Sunday schools, mobilizing the youth to Christian societies, political opposition to Soviet power, national or class identity, and ordinary crimes.

 Under the doctrine of state atheism in the Soviet Union, there was a "government-sponsored program of forced conversion to atheism" conducted by Communists.
-The Communist Party destroyed churches, mosques and temples, ridiculed, harassed, incarcerated and executed religious leaders, flooded the schools and media with anti-religious teachings, and introduced a belief system called "scientific atheism", with its own rituals, promises and proselytizers.
+As a part of its anti-religious campaign, the Communist Party destroyed churches, mosques and temples, ridiculed, harassed, incarcerated and executed religious leaders, flooded the schools and media with anti-religious teachings, and introduced a belief system called "scientific atheism", with its own rituals, promises and proselytizers.
 Many priests were killed and imprisoned, and thousands of churches were closed.
-In 1925, the government founded the League of Militant Atheists to intensify the persecution.
-The League of Militant Atheists was a "nominally independent organization established by the Communist Party to promote atheism".
+In 1925, the government founded the League of Militant Atheists, a "nominally independent organization" meant to intensify religious persecution.

 The state established atheism as the only scientific truth.
 Soviet authorities forbade the criticism of atheism and agnosticism or of the state's anti-religious policies, until 1936; such criticism could lead to forced retirement.
 Militant atheism became central to the ideology of the Communist Party of the Soviet Union and a high priority policy of all Soviet leaders.
 Christopher Marsh, a professor at Baylor University, writes that "Tracing the social nature of religion from Schleiermacher and Feuerbach to Marx, Engels, and Lenin...the idea of religion as a social product evolved to the point of policies aimed at the forced conversion of believers to atheism."